 All Centigrade figures are rounded off to the nearest tenth.

 Note: At high altitudes, the atmospheric pressure is less and the boiling point of the liquid will reached at a lower temperature.
 To check the temperature of the boiling point of water in your altitude, place a thermometer in boiling water (suspend it in the water so that it does not touch the pan bottom).
 Leave the thermometer in water of a few minutes after the water is boiling to allow the thermometer to reach it's maximum temperature.
-This lowered boiling point amounts to 1.9 degrees F. for each 1,000 feet increase in altitude.
+This lowered boiling point amounts to 1.9°F for each 1,000 feet increase in altitude.

 Approximate Boiling Temperatures of Water at Various Altitudes